foss-responders/fossresponders.com/index.md

 ## Funding

-- **Reverse Scholarships**: If you are an open source maintainer and are left with expenses from an event that was cancelled, please email us.
-We are actively looking to help, but need to know what you need before activating our networks to cover costs.
 - [Indeed](https://indeed.com) is running another round with $10k to focus on projects impacted by COVID-19.
 They're looking for others to join in organization, sponsorship, mentorship, and outreach.

 What else should be here?
 [Get in touch](mailto:foss-responders@googlegroups.com).